Skip to main content

 One organization tackling the challenges of home care coops is the Pilipino Workers Center (PWC) in Los Angeles, California.
 In 2014, the organization founded Courage Homecare, a cooperative with a dozen worker-owners.

-Pay rates, benefits, and retention among workers in the coop rose dramatically compared to traditional home care agencies, according to Aquilina Sorian-Versoza, the PWC executive director.
-One worker reported making as much money in one month of part-time work with the coop as she would have made working full-time, over five months, at her previous job, Sorian-Versoza says.
+Pay rates, benefits, and retention among workers in the coop rose dramatically compared to traditional home care agencies, according to Aquilina Soriano-Versoza, the PWC executive director.
+One worker reported making as much money in one month of part-time work with the coop as she would have made working full-time, over five months, at her previous job, Soriano-Versoza says.

 About one in five home care workers in California are Filipino, so the coop provides English language training in addition to career, business, and specialty care training.
 All coop workers receive health benefits like dental and vision care.
 “We’re building it as something that can be replicated,” says Soriano-Versoza, “and we’ll be sharing what we’re designing with other organizations.”